Sanaa: Poverty and income inequality

 While Sanaa has a vibrant, diverse economy with more jobs being created than anywhere else in Yemen, it also has the highest concentration of poverty in the country.
 It is home to 6.5% of the country's total poor population and 23% of the poor urban population.
 About 15% of the city's population lives below the national poverty line as of 2007.
-There are also many people living just above the poverty line that are still in a relatively precarious financial position.
+There are also many people living just above the poverty line who are still in a relatively precarious financial position.
 High unemployment is another problem; by some estimates, as much as 25% of Sanaa's potential workforce is unemployed.

 Income inequality is also increasing: from 1998 to 2005, the Gini coefficient for Sanaa increased from 37% to 44%: a 21% increase, the highest in the country.
 High inflation, low per capita income growth, and disproportionate gains by the rich have contributed to a middle class squeeze in Sanaa's middle class since the 1980s.

 Challenges facing local businesses

 A 2005 survey of 488 Yemeni firms by the Mitsubishi Research Institute included a subset of 175 firms in Sanaa.
-They reported similar challenges in doing business to firms throughout the country.
+They reported similar challenges in doing business with firms throughout the country.
 In particular, corruption is a problem in their dealings with the government, and hefty bribes are often a necessity.
-Certain businesses are able to use their connections to dodge taxes and regulations, which puts other businesses at a disadvantage because they have to abide by the rules.
+Certain businesses can use their connections to dodge taxes and regulations, which puts other businesses at a disadvantage because they have to abide by the rules.
 Long delays for customs clearances, especially for imports, are ubiquitous, and over 70% of the surveyed firms reported that they had made extra-legal payments to customs officials.
-Financial constraints also confront many entrepreneurs in Sanaa: the cost of bank credit is also prohibitively high, and loan guarantees often come with heavy demands that are difficult to meet.
+Financial constraints also confront many entrepreneurs in Sanaa: the cost of bank credit is also prohibitively high, and loan guarantees often comes with heavy demands that are difficult to meet.
 Shortcomings in municipal infrastructure are another problem: for example, because access to electricity is unreliable, many firms have to install their own backup generators.